 for oral inhalation use

 - The metal canister holds the medicine.
 See Figure A.

 - The metal canister has a counter to show how many sprays of medicine you have left.
-The number shows through a window in the back of the plastic actuator.
-See Figure B.
+The number shows through a window in the back of the dark orange plastic actuator.
+See Figure A.

 - The counter starts at 124.
 The number will count down by 1 each time you spray the inhaler.
 The counter will stop counting at 000.